-Size: Massive - up to 500 feet tall with a trunk diameter of up to 50 feet
+Size: Massive - up to 500 feet tall with a trunk

 Habitat: The Malachian Giant is found only within the confines of the Malachian Forest

 Description: The Malachian Giant is the largest kind of tree on the planet.
 The top half of this tree is covered with large needles.
 The cones produced by this tree are sometimes as long as 2 feet with diameters of up to a foot.